 In conjunction with the property tax relief constraints, the current Educational Finance Act (EFA) funding established in 1977 severely limits the funding Beaufort County receives due to a formula base that is based on assessed value.
 Our County is perceived to be one of the wealthiest in the State based on our assessed value; therefore, Beaufort County continues to receive the least amount of EFA funding in the state.
-After a period of several years in which the School District received no EFA funds, the School District is beginning to benefit from increases in this revenue source due to a drop in assessed value during reassessment and an increase in enrollment.
+After a period of several years in which the School District received no EFA funds, in FY 2017, the School District began to minimally benefit from this revenue source due to a drop in assessed value during reassessment and an increase in enrollment.
+However, in FY 2018, EFA funding for the District is projected to decrease by about \$2.2 million from the FY 2017 amount.